Blokyk/ebpf-tunnel/README.md

 # Transparent proxying with eBPF and Go

-⚠️ Don't actually use this; there are much better ways to do this; for example, [tun2socks](https://github.com/xjasonlyu/tun2socks) provides a great proxying tunnel, and its wiki has all you need to set it up to be transparent.
+⚠️ Don't actually use this!
+There are much better ways to do this; for example, [tun2socks](https://github.com/xjasonlyu/tun2socks) provides a great proxying tunnel, and its wiki has all you need to set it up to be transparent.
 There are **MANY** "rerouters" you can use to route traffic to a tunnel, though the